bit-in-that/mm/standards.md

 - `R`: contrain R code, inputs and RStudio project

-    - `00_inputs`: where parameters and other inputs are kept
+    - `a0_inputs`: where parameters and other inputs are kept

-    - `01_modules`: functions used by other scripts
+    - `a1_modules`: functions used by other scripts

-    - `02_data_pipelines`: scripts for retreiving data via apis, manipulating it into tables and saving it to a database
+    - `b0_data_pipelines`: scripts for retreiving data via apis, manipulating it into tables and saving it to a database

-    - `03_data_exports`: scripts for exporting data
+    - `b1_data_exports`: scripts for exporting data

-    - `99_adhoc`: one-off or wuick code
+    - `zz_adhoc`: one-off or wuick code

 - `data`: output all data here